cypress-io/cypress/cypress/v1.0/documentation/1-Commands/28-location.md

 ***

-Test searching for a user
+## Check location for query params and pathname

 ```javascript
 // we can yield the location subject and work with